zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 on devices in a Mesh network.

 By default, the module will choose the first Health Client instance in the model composition when using the Health Client commands.
-To choose a spesific Health Client instance the user can utilize the commands ``mesh models health instance set`` and ``mesh models health instance get-all``.
+To choose a specific Health Client instance the user can utilize the commands ``mesh models health instance set`` and ``mesh models health instance get-all``.

 The Health Client may use the general messages parameters set by ``mesh target dst``,